Axect/Socialst/README.md

 8. After hook
     * If you set UIM in `sh 01_env.sh`, then you should configure UIM via `uim-pref-gtk`.
 If you are korean, then refer [Arch UIM Setup](https://wiki.archlinux.org/title/Localization_(%ED%95%9C%EA%B5%AD%EC%96%B4)/Korean_(%ED%95%9C%EA%B5%AD%EC%96%B4)#uim-byeoru).
 If you finish setup, then should logout or reboot.
+    * Broot may bother you after start new zsh session.
+In terminal, type `broot` and install.
+And it may modify zshrc so, remove new lines including broot in `.zshrc`

 9. Useful commands (alias & zsh functions)
     * Git